NikkelM/Hades-II-CosmeticsAPI/README.md

 })
 ```

-## Important Note
+## Important Note & Contributing

-If you want to add a variant cosmetic for a base game "Extra Decor" item, the Cosmetics API *must* know the `CosmeticAnimationPath (SetAnimationValue)` of the base game cosmetic, as these are not part of the cosmetics definition for "Extra Decor" items.
+If you want to add a variant cosmetic for a base game "Extra Decor" item, the Cosmetics API *must* know the `CosmeticAnimationPath (SetAnimationValue)` of the base game cosmetic, as these are not part of the cosmetics definition for all "Extra Decor" items.
-The Cosmetics API has a list of known animation names for some cosmetics, but if you want to add a new variant, you must first open a PR against the Cosmetics API to add the unknown animation name to the list.
+The Cosmetics API has a list of known animation names for some cosmetics (naturally growing on-demand), so if you want to add a new variant, you must first open a PR against the Cosmetics API to add the unknown animation name to the list.
 If the Cosmetics API does not know the base animation name, it will throw an error when you try to register your new cosmetic.

 You can find the list under [`./src/Scripts/Utils.lua`, `mod.KnownExtraDecorBaseAnimations`](https://github.com/NikkelM/Hades-II-CosmeticsAPI/blob/main/src/Scripts/Utils.lua).